Why was Fort Snelling Built in Minnesota? A visit to the Fort

 It was also used as a base for soldiers during the Civil War and processed volunteers during both World Wars.

-Today, it serves as a museum and educational center. offering visitors a glimpse into the past and the chance to learn about the important role the fort played in shaping the region’s history.
+Today, it serves as a museum and educational center.
+Visit the fort to see how it shaped the region’s history.

 Visiting the Historic Fort Snelling